Sustainability

 Principles of Responsible Investment (PRI)

-Cbus is a signatory to the PRI.
+Cbus Super is a signatory to the PRI.
 The principles provide a framework for actions the investment community can undertake to incorporate ESG issues into their investment decision making.
 This supports our belief that responsible investment can improve long term returns for beneficiaries and align investors with the broader interests of society.
 Cbus reports on our responsible investment activities through the PRI Reporting Framework, annually or in accordance with PRI guidelines.

 Responsible Investment Association Australasia (RIAA)

-Cbus is a member of RIAA, which represents responsible, ethical and impact investors across Australia and Aotearoa New Zealand.
+Cbus Super is a member of RIAA, which represents responsible, ethical and impact investors across Australia and Aotearoa New Zealand.
 RIAA is dedicated to ensuring capital is aligned with achieving a healthy society, environment and economy.

 Cbus Super is recognised as a Responsible Super Fund Leader 2023 by RIAA.
 This acknowledges our commitment to good governance and accountability; implementation and measurement of responsible investment approaches through activities such as engagement and voting and ESG integration; proper measurement of outcomes; and our high degree of transparency.